rabbidave/LatentSpace.Tools/classify.md

 * **Fine-tuned ModernBERT Models (`--model-dir` for `train`):**
    * Contains standard Hugging Face model files (`pytorch_model.bin`, `config.json`, etc.) and tokenizer files.
    * Includes a `model_config.json` with tool-specific settings (e.g., separator token).

-* **Fine-tuned ColBERT Models (`--output-model-dir` for `finetune-colbert`):**
-   * Contains Hugging Face model and tokenizer files.
-   * `colbert_reranker_config.json`: Metadata about the fine-tuning.
-   * `reference_texts_snapshot.json`: A copy of the reference texts used for fine-tuning.
-   * `ref_embeddings.pt`: Pre-computed embeddings for these reference texts.

-* **ColBERT Cache (`--cache-dir` or `--colbert-cache-dir`):**
-   * Used by **base** ColBERT models (when not using a fine-tuned ColBERT directory) to store pre-computed embeddings of reference texts (either built-in or from a `--custom-reference-jsonl`).
-   * This avoids re-calculating embeddings on every run or server start.
-   * Structure might be: `./your_cache_dir/sanitized_base_model_name/ref_embeddings.pt`.

-## Important Considerations

-* __Model Loading for Policy Service:__ The `serve-policy-api` command is flexible.
-You only need to provide paths for models that your defined `API_CLASSIFICATION_REQUIREMENTS` will actually use.
-For example, if no policy requires `modernbert_io_validation`, you don't need to supply `--modernbert-model-dir`.
-* __Policy Logic Customization:__ The `overall_status` determination in the `/service/validate` endpoint is based on straightforward rules (e.g., ModernBERT predicting "inappropriate" means reject, or detection of a highly sensitive class means reject).
-For more nuanced decision-making (e.g., "reject if ModernBERT fails AND ColBERT detects PII"), you would need to modify the `validate_interaction` logic within `Classify.py`.
-* **Resource Consumption:** Language models are resource-intensive.
-Loading multiple models (ModernBERT, base ColBERT, fine-tuned ColBERT) simultaneously for the policy service will require substantial RAM and VRAM (if using GPUs).
-Plan your hardware accordingly.
-* **Security:** Ensure that any custom reference data or training data used does not inadvertently contain sensitive information that could be exposed or learned by the models in undesirable ways.